 Ann Guleser also won the appeal on Dominguez v.
 Washington Mutual Bank (2008) 168 Cal.App.4th 714, 720–721, wherein the court held that Plaintiff’s DFEH complaint was timely under an equitable exception to the one-year deadline known as the continuing violation doctrine because the conduct was similar in kind to the conduct that fell outside the limitations period, it was reasonably frequent, and it had not yet acquired a degree of permanence.
 Dominguez at 720–721, CACI 2508.

 Marine Khachoyan is an associate attorney at the Employment Lawyers Group.
 Marine graduated from the University of California, Los Angeles, receiving a degree in Sociology, with a minor in Anthropology.
 Marine went on to study at Southwestern University, School of Law and received her Juris Doctor in 2012.
 While attending law school, Marine studied international law in Barcelona, Argentina and Bologna, Italy.
 Marine was admitted to the State bar of California in 2012.
-She is also admitted to practice before the United States District Court for the Central Districts of California.
+She is also admitted to practice before the United States District Court for the Central and Eastern Districts of California.

 To speak with an employment law attorney call 1-877-525-0700 toll free.
 We handle all cases on a contingency fee basis with no upfront costs.
 Hablamos Español.